 Go to Settings > Personalization > Start and click Choose which folders appear on Start which is usually at the bottom of all the toggles on the page.
 Here you can toggle on or off the folders you want to appear on the Start menu.

-4. Add security questions to local account
+4. Add security questions to a local account

 One of the primary reasons many users mention for sticking with Windows 7 is that it does not ask for a Microsoft Account.
 With Windows 8 Microsoft had at first made it mandatory to use a Microsoft account to use the OS.
 Windows 10 though, while works better with a Microsoft account, does also work with a local account.

-5. Reset local account password
+5. Reset the local account password